atharva0300/Automatic-Text-Summarizer/README.md

  - [ ] Django REST Framework

 ### Improvements for the future
+ - [ ] Inputs not taken for the document text
  - [ ] Integrating with Postgresql
  - [ ] API creation with DRF
  - [ ] Analysing the performance of the results of all the algos